Brow and Forehead Lift Overview

-It’s all about your forehead.
-“Like a perfect frame can set off a beautiful picture, eye brows can off set beautiful eyes and a beautiful face.” -Dr. Jonathan Kulbersh
+“Like a perfect frame can set off a beautiful picture, eyebrows can offset beautiful eyes and a beautiful face.” -Dr. Jonathan Kulbersh

-The utmost care must be taken when refining these areas through brow lift procedures.
-Charlotte facial plastic surgeon Dr. Jonathan Kulbersh can help you restore a natural and refreshed appearance to the eyebrows through forehead brow lift surgery.
+Charlotte facial plastic surgeon Dr. Jonathan Kulbersh can help you restore a natural and refreshed appearance to the eyebrows through forehead and brow lift surgery.

-A forehead lift is most commonly performed in patients that appear tired between the ages of 35 and 70 years old.
-Some patients may have inherited conditions, such as a low, heavy brow or furrowed lines above the nose.
-With these conditions, a brow lift can achieve a more alert and refreshed look.
-To be considered for a brow lift in Charlotte, patients must be in good health and be medically cleared for surgery.
+You might be a good candidate for brow lift surgery if you are concerned about a low, heavy brow or furrowed lines above the nose.
+A brow lift can reverse these issues to achieve a more alert and refreshed look.
+To be considered for a brow lift in Charlotte, patients must be in good health and medically cleared for surgery.

 Patients often want a brow lift because they feel that their sagging brows portray a facial expression of anger or depression.
-A negative facial appearance may cause people to respond and interact with you differently, which can affect mood and self-confidence.
-A brow lift helps patients portray true emotions on their outward appearance, mentally enhances self-confidence, and sharpens the natural beauty of the eye.
+A gloomy facial appearance may cause people to respond and interact with you differently, affecting mood and self-confidence.
+A brow lift helps patients convey their emotions more accurately, mentally enhances self-confidence and sharpens the natural beauty of the eye.

 Dr. Kulbersh was trained in Beverly Hills with two renowned oculoplastic (eye plastic surgery) surgeons.
 The advanced techniques employed in Beverly Hills are now available for Dr. Kulbersh’s patients in the Carolinas.
 There are many procedures to raise the brow and Dr. Kulbersh employs at least four different techniques depending on the patient’s goals, including: